1. Helpful information

 We accept that from time to time things happen and people find themselves temporarily unable to pay their rent either because of an unexpected bill or temporary loss of income, for example due to illness.
 When this happens it is important that you contact us immediately as the situation could be resolved easily by making an agreement with you.

 It is always good to take a closer look at your finances.
 You could do this by looking at what money you have coming in, what you are spending, and where you might be able to cut costs.
 Planning a budget can really help you in taking control of your finances and getting your finances back on track.
-If you think it might help to look at your budget yourself you can use our online benefit and budget calculator.
+If you think it might help to look at your budget yourself you can use this online benefit and budget calculator.

 Whatever the reason for your arrears by acting quickly, you are showing a commitment to paying your rent and the legal action we can take to collect arrears may not be needed.